Mark Wilkins (racing driver)

 Starting the last lap in third, Wilkins had the cars of Joey Hand and Darren Law in front of him.
 Coming out of turn eight, Hand's car ran out of fuel denying him and Bill Auberlen victory.
 Law assumed the lead but he too was running out of fuel.
 Having just negotiated the final chicane, Law's car stuttered and ran out.
 Wilkins and third-placed Antonio García had to take evasive action to avoid the Brumos Porsche with Wilkins going right and García being balked on the left just inches before the line.
 Wilkins held off the Spaniard by 0.064 seconds, in the closest finish in the series' history.
 They then followed up that win with another the following weekend, at Watkins Glen International.

 In 2009, Brian Frisselle left AIM for SunTrust Racing, so Wilkins' co-driver was Brian's brother, Burt Frisselle.
 The pairing had a solid season, finishing nine of the twelve races in the top ten and claiming ninth in the championship.

 For 2010, Wilkins joined American Le Mans Series team Level 5 Motorsports in the Le Mans Prototype Challenge category.
-Teamed with full season drivers Scott Tucker and Christohe Bouchot, the trio would claim the 2010 12 Hours of Sebring as well as Laguna Seca, handily winning the teams championship.
+Teamed with full season drivers Scott Tucker and Christophe Bouchot, the trio would claim the 2010 12 Hours of Sebring as well as Laguna Seca, handily winning the teams championship.
 Wilkins would return in 2012 in Pirelli World Challenge, this time as a factory driver for Kia.
 Despite running a limited schedule with a new car, Wilkins would pick up his first win at Mosport and finish 7th in standings.
 Although Wilkins would not win any drivers' titles, he did pick up multiple victories as well as the GTS manufacturers' championship for Kia in 2014.

 With Kia departing PWC, Wilkins was left a free agent for 2015.
 For that year, he was tabbed by CORE Autosport to pilot their No. 54 ORECA for the IMSA North American Endurance Cup at Daytona.
 Unfortunately, the team would crash out of contention for the PC class victory in the late stages.
 Wilkins would reunite with CORE for 2016, taking home his second Sebring 12 Hour victory.
 In 2017, Mark was hired by Acura Motorsports as their factory endurance driver in IMSA.